 As if a once-in-a-lifetime kind experience of the Las Vegas brand of entertainment isn’t enough, the city will lure you back in repeatedly.

 Several travellers who once visited the city rather briefly, experiencing a local show or two, find themselves coming back season after season.

-It’s your turn to feel this kind of euphoria that only the best shows in Las Vegas can bring – and we can’t wait for you to experience it!
+It’s your turn to feel this kind of euphoria that only the best Las Vegas Shows can bring – and we can’t wait for you to experience it!

 1. Blue Man Group

 Recommended by Ivan from Mind The Travel

 The Blue Man Group is made up of three masked men who fully paint themselves blue for the show.
 The weird universe of the Blue Men revolves around a stunning mix of technology and raw imagination.

 There’s also a lot of comedy, rock, special effects, dance, all in a single spectacle.
 However, there is a catch: these guys don’t talk!

 The blue trio mimes out all of their actions, but still, the audience can easily decode what they mean.
 As an audience member, you don’t just watch the show.
 You become involved in figuring out the story they’re trying to tell you.